s-blu/obsidian_dataview_example_vault/README.md

 [**Online Version of the Obsidian Example Vault**](https://s-blu.github.io/obsidian_dataview_example_vault/)

-Please note that some formattings could be off.
-Feel free to open an issue to inform us about that!
 To see the results of the queries, you need to download the vault.

 ## Documentation & FAQ